Overview

 1872

-The Alabama case – the most famous international in diplomatic history, bewteen Great Britain and the United States.
+The Alabama case – the most famous international arbitration in diplomatic history, between Great Britain and the United States.

 Today